for-wintercms/wn-bloghub-plugin/DOCS.md

 This component does not add an additional page variable.

 ### [bloghubPostsByDate]
-This component uses RainLab's `[blogPosts]` component as base class, thus all options below, except for `dateFilter` are exactly the same as on the referenced class.
-Check out RainLab's extension for more details about the single arguments.
+This component uses Winter's `[blogPosts]` component as base class, thus all options below, except for `dateFilter` are exactly the same as on the referenced class.
+Check out Winter's extension for more details about the single arguments.

 #### Component Arguments
 This component provides the following arguments.